 Celtic Studies was delighted to welcome Joanne Fahy as our first language teaching assistant for the academic year 2009-2010.
 Joanne returned for a second year in 2010-2011.

-Joanne has been working with students in the introductory and intermediate Irish classes, and has also been teaching two evening classes to interested members of the general public.
+Joanne worked with students in the introductory and intermediate Irish classes, and also taught two evening classes to interested members of the general public.

 In 2010-2011 we also welcomed as ICUF Senior Scholar, Dr. Peter Smith (Peadar Mac Gabhann) from the University of Ulster.
 Dr. Smith taught courses on Early Celtic History, Intermediate Irish language and Seventeenth-century Prose Texts.
 He also gave a public lecture on "National Identity and the Pagan Past: An Irish Poet's Perspective c.
 AD 1000".

 Celtic Studies was delighted to welcome Dr. Kelly on two visits to the universities involved in the project and to be able to tell him in person how much we appreciate having Joanne and Peter on campus.

 In subsequent years we have welcomed Daithi O Ceallachain (2011-2012), Noel O Murchadha (2012-2013), and Colm Duffin (2013-2014) to whom we owe grateful thanks for their hard work and enthusiasm for our students.